-Having fun in the co-rec law firm softball league, circa 1999 million in publicly traded stock, and a \$3 million cash earn-out.
+In December 1999 the Firm added Ralph M. Tener as a principal.
+Tener was brought in to head the Firm's new Information Technology Group.
+Early in his formal affiliation with McCandlish & Lillard, Tener negotiated the sale of a client's business: an auspicious beginning when the client is a start-up software and internet company, sold to a publicly held company for \$6.5 million cash, \$1.5 million in publicly traded stock, and a \$3 million cash earn-out.
 Thirty years after Jack Lillard's tenure as Class President, Tener served as President of the University of Virginia Law School Class of 1978.
 Tener has a substantial background in computer law, has represented clients in numerous venture capital investments and sales and acquisitions of business and information technology products, and maintains an active trademark and copyright registration practice.
-Tener is also active in the bar and teaching Continuing Legal Education.
-61
+Tener is also active in the bar and teaching Continuing Legal Education.61